 Let’s Stay in Touch

 Welcome!
 Since you’re reading this, you’ve found my website where I blog about my characters, all things Andersen Light and Mystic Creek, and sometimes about what’s going on around here or in my head.
-Get notified of anything newsworthy—sign up for my occasional emails.
+Get notified of anything newsworthy—sign up for my occasional e-newsletter.

 Before You Go

-Please remember that—when (not if) life gets stumbly, scary or confusing—you get to choose where your mind dwells, where your eyes rest, what and who you listen to, what you say, and what actions you will take (now or later), if any.
+Please remember that—when, not if— life gets stumbly, scary or confusing, you get to choose where your mind dwells, where your eyes rest, what and who you listen to, what you say, and what actions you will take (now or later), if any.
 You can always ask yourself, “What’s the best that can happen?”
 Luther would inspire and encourage us all to look up, focus on the good we wish for ourselves and others, and share our light with the world!

 I Am Grateful

 I am grateful to so many, including you, my readers, my very important persons.
 Many people helped to make Andersen Light a reality for you.
 Be sure to check out my acknowledgements in the back of the book!

 My wizardly webmaster, Bryan “Sully” Sullivan, is a long-time supporter of my writing life and remains integral to the Mystic Creek team.
 If you don’t have a Sully in your life, reach out to mine.